 Best Natural-Looking Lashes: Eylure Texture No. 117

 At first glance, these look intimidating in the tray, but they’re not as chunky as they appear.
-Once you wiggle these into your lashline, the wispy lashes blend in with your real ones, so that your eyelashes look fuller and longer without a heavy band to weight them down.
+Once you wiggle these into your lash line, the wispy lashes blend in with your real ones, so that your eyelashes look fuller and longer without a heavy band to weigh them down.
 What’s more, the lashes come purposely tousled to mimic real lashes.
-The effect isn’t exactly doll-like (meaning no strangely uniform fringe bangs for your eyelids).
 And with these on, you won’t even need mascara.

-Best Lash Clusters: Kiss Lash Couture Faux Lash Extensions in Venus
+Best Lash Clusters: Kiss Faux Lash Extensions in Venus